WhaleConnect/whaleconnect/docs/readme.md

 ## Software Requirements

-- **Operating system:** Windows 10, macOS Ventura 13.3, Linux kernel 5.19 or higher
+- **Operating system:** Windows 10 or later, macOS Sonoma 14.0 or later, Linux kernel 5.19 or later
 - **OpenGL:** 3.0 or higher
 - **Windows only:** Microsoft Visual C++ 2015-2022 Redistributable
-- **Recommended:** Updated drivers for your graphics card; network and Bluetooth adapter
+- **Recommended:** Updated drivers for your graphics card, network adapter, and Bluetooth adapter

 ### About Operating Systems